oliverbaumann/oliverbaumann.github.io/_pages/research.md

 My research addresses questions of organizational design, learning, and adaptation.
 In particular, my focus is on two broad questions:

-1. How can organizations cope with complexity?
-2. How can organizations control their learning processes?
+1. How does organizational design affect a firm's ability to deal with complex (interdependent) decision problems?
+2. How does organizational design affect a firm's ability to learn and adapt?

-## Coping with Complexity
+## Dealing with Complexity

+**[Ensuring Adaptation While Seeking Efficiency: Tiered Outsourcing and Skip-Level Supplier Ties in the Airbus A350 Program](https://doi.org/10.1287/orsc.2019.1341)** (with Markus C. Becker and Isabel Horrmann). *Organization Science*, online in advance.

 **[Effective Search in Rugged Performance Landscapes: A Review and Outlook](https://doi.org/10.1177%2F0149206318808594)** (with Jens Schmidt and Nils Stieglitz). *Journal of Management*, 45 (2019): 258-318.